ElementsProject/lightning/doc/PLUGINS.md

       "name": "gettime",
       "usage": "",
-      "description": "Returns the current time in {timezone}", "long_description": "Returns the current time in the timezone that is given as the only parameter.\nThis description may be quite long and is allowed to span multiple lines."
+      "description": "Returns the current time in {timezone}", "long_description": "Returns the current time in the timezone that is given as the only parameter.\nThis description may be quite long and is allowed to span multiple lines.", "deprecated": false
     }
   ],
   "subscriptions": [